 The lodge’s common spaces are open, yet intimate, allowing guests space to relax, mingle, and socialize.
 Amenities include a spacious games room, two fireplaces, a lounge, and a full-service bar with an excellent selection of wines and liquor in stock.
 These spaces lead into our family-style dining area.

-For those needing to stay connected, we offer guest computers and free Wi-Fi (available throughout the lodge).
+For those needing to stay connected, we offer free Wi-Fi (available throughout the lodge).
 Guests have access to a common space for storing equipment and gearing up in the morning—with features like forced-air boot/glove racks that speed drying.

-We also have a small retail shop on-site, in which we offer a wide variety of top quality outerwear, powder gloves and mitts, goggles, sunglasses, underlayers, and sundry items.
+We also have an extremely well stocked retail shop on-site.
+We offer a wide variety of top quality outerwear (Arctery’x, Patagonia), Hestra powder gloves and mitts, Smith and POC goggles, underlayers, casual lodge wear and sundry items.
+You will also find the perfect gift to take home in the shop!